 Cylinder Power Balance Test

 Notice the RPM drop as the cylinder is disabled.
-If a cylinder's drop is not consistent with the others, this indicates a problem with that cylinder.
+If a cylinder's drop is inconsistent with the others, this indicates a problem with that cylinder.
 The reasons for a cylinder not contributing include an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.

 Unplugged ignition coil.